IuliiaZaitova/code_slingers/README.md

 ---

+---
+You need to download the spacy model:

+python -m spacy download en_core_web_lg

+---

 #### Initial Downloads
     This is the step that clones the submodules required for captioning, download pretrained models and set them up.
 This might take a while depending on your internet speed. :)